Joish/JsonJ/README.md

 # JSONJ

-Json Parser is a simple Python Library that allows parsing Complicated Nested Json tree to a Simple Json data.
+JsonJ is a simple Python Library that allows parsing Complicated Nested Json tree to a Simple Json data.
 This Library allows converting Complicated Nested Json Data to an Intermediate Simple Json Data, which make it easier to process the original data.

 ### Example Data Conversion